nlane/advent-of-code-2022/README.md

 `python3 main.py`

-To run a different day's puzzle add the date number as a parameter:
+To run a different day's puzzle add the date int as a parameter:

 `python3 main.py 1`